Remote Control

 Sero Remote chat

 The web UI is useful when you want to continue a Sero session from another trusted device without opening the full desktop app on that device.
-It still controls the local desktop process and local workspace state on your Mac.
+It still controls the local desktop process and local workspace state on your machine.

 Sero Remote files